 Located off the east coast of Georgia and a stone’s throw away from Florida, Cumberland Island is part of the National Park Service.
 It is bigger than the island of Manhattan, with over 40 miles of hiking trails and unique, diverse landscapes.
 Besides the Greyfield Inn, you won’t see any resorts, hotels, or franchises.
 While many people plan day trips to Cumberland Island, we camped for three nights and could have easily stayed longer to explore all it has to offer.

 But if you only have one day to see Cumberland Island, it is doable to see some of the main highlights with careful planning.
-To help with your planning, I’ve put together this complete guide that includes helpful travel tips and things to do on this wild, majestic island.
+To assist with your planning, I’ve put together this complete guide that includes helpful travel tips and things to do on this wild, majestic island.

 Where is Cumberland Island National Seashore Located?

 Cumberland Island is one of the 15 barrier islands in Georgia.
 It is north of Amelia Island in Florida and south of Jekyll Island.
 Once on the island, you can see Florida not too far away.
-You can find Cumberland Island on a map here.
+Find Cumberland Island on a map here:

 Is It Free to Visit Cumberland Island?

 A day trip to Cumberland Island is not free.
-It is $10 per adult, but children 15 and under get in free.
+It is $15 per adult ages 16 and older.
+Children 15 and under get in free.
 They no longer accept cash, so the entrance fee or pass must be bought with a credit or debit card.
-In addition to the entrance fees, you must factor in the ferry cost (a little over $68 plus tax for two adults roundtrip).
+In addition to the entrance fees, you must factor in the ferry cost.
+For example, it’s a little over $80 plus tax for two adults roundtrip.

-You can pay the entrance fee at the Cumberland Island National Seashore Visitor Center in St. Marys, Georgia, or you can pay in advance on the website.
+You can pay the entrance fee at the Cumberland Island National Seashore Visitor Center in St. Marys, Georgia, or in advance on the website.
 Additional fees and annual pass information can be found here.